Sangmi Kang

 BIOGRAPHY

-Sangmi Kang is an Assistant Professor of Music Teaching and Learning at the Eastman School of Music.
-Prior to this appointment, she served as an Assistant Professor of Music Education at Westminster Choir College as well as taught pre-K to 12th grade general music in South Korea and the United States.
+Sangmi Kang is an Associate Professor of Music Teaching and Learning at the Eastman School of Music, where she teaches undergraduate and graduate courses in music education.
+Before joining Eastman, she served as an Assistant Professor of Music Education at Westminster Choir College and taught general music from pre-K through 12th grade in both South Korea and the United States.

-Dr. Kang is a professional performer on the Gayageum (a traditional Korean stringed instrument).
-She has performed at several institutions, among them Westminster Choir College, the University of Florida, Duke University, the University of North Carolina at Chapel Hill, and the University of North Carolina at Greensboro.
-She received her Ph.D. in Music Education from the University of Florida, a master’s degree in Music Education, and a bachelor’s degree in Music with a focus on Gayageum performance, from Seoul National University in South Korea.
+As a professional performer on the gayageum, a traditional Korean stringed instrument, Dr. Kang has performed at institutions including the Eastman School of Music, Westminster Choir College, the University of Florida, Duke University, the University of North Carolina at Chapel Hill, and the University of North Carolina at Greensboro.
+She earned her Ph.D. in Music Education from the University of Florida, a master’s degree in Music Education, and a bachelor’s degree in Music with a focus on gayageum performance from Seoul National University in South Korea.